 Again, this depends mainly on your traffic patterns (the ratio between the duration of your peak and off-peak hours and the numbers of calls during peak and / or off-peak hours) and your call success rate.
 We can make estimates based on typical traffic patterns (as indicated below) that occur during daily peak hours, medium load hours and off-peak hours.
-We should also bear in mind that your network must be able to handle all kinds of traffic - off-peak hour, peak hour and extraordinary traffic splashes (e.g. New Year's Eve).
+We should also bear in mind that your network must be able to handle all kinds of traffic - off-peak hour, peak hour and extraordinary traffic splashes (e.g. New Year's Eve) where there are 2 to 3 times more call attempts than during normal peak hours.
 Thus, the total performance capacity must be greater than the maximum anticipated BHCA (busy hours call attempts).

-On average, extreme traffic peaks (such as Christmas, New Year's, etc.) will have 2 to 3 times more call attempts than during normal peak hours, so approximately 90/2.5 = 36 call attempts per second can be expected during peak hours.
-Using the same "industry norm" figures as above (50% ASR, 5 mins ALOC), PortaBilling® can process (36 50%) 53600 = 324,000 minutes during peak hours.
-We can estimate that your total amount of daily traffic will be about 6 times the amount of traffic during a single peak hour, i.e. 324,000 6 = 1,944,000 minutes per day.
-Then, multiplying the daily amount by the number of "business" days in a month, we get 1,944,000 20 = 38,880,000 minutes.
-This is why, in our estimate (to be on the safe side and allow for some reserve capacity), PortaBilling® is poised to handle monthly traffic of over 35 million minutes.
+Using the same "industry norm" figures as above (50% ASR, 5 mins ALOC), PortaBilling® can process (9050%)53600 = 810,000 minutes during peak hours.
+We can estimate that your total amount of daily traffic will be about 6 times the amount of traffic during a single peak hour, i.e. 810,0006 = 4,860,000 minutes per day.
+Then, multiplying the daily amount by the number of "business" days in a month, we get 4,860,00020 = 97,200,000 minutes.

+This is why, in our estimate (to be on the safe side and allow for some reserve capacity), PortaBilling® is poised to handle monthly traffic of over 95 million minutes.